shmiko/shmiko.github.io/_posts/2016-06-21-what-ever-happened-to-good-manners.md

 Just be nice, have some manners and show some courtesy and a little respect for you co-workers, who knows it might just catch on?

-Here are some more thoughts about workplace etiquette..written by Maureen Mackey [5 Outrageous Workplace Etiquette Mistakes](http://www.thefiscaltimes.com/Articles/2014/08/11/5-Outrageous-Workplace-Etiquette-Mistakes)
+Here are some more thoughts about workplace etiquette..written by Maureen Mackey.
+[5 Outrageous Workplace Etiquette Mistakes](http://www.thefiscaltimes.com/Articles/2014/08/11/5-Outrageous-Workplace-Etiquette-Mistakes)

-## Have you wondered about online etiquette?
+### Have you wondered about online etiquette?

 There are many articles about which suggest the do's and don'ts..like this one for example written by the Jomer Gregorio at [cjgdigitalmarketing](http://cjgdigitalmarketing.com/top-8-social-media-etiquette-for-business-infographic/) or this one written by Outbound Engine [Social Media Etiquette for Business: 25 Do's & Don'ts](http://www.outboundengine.com/blog/social-media-etiquette-for-business-25-dos-donts/).